Back

 These expenses aren’t directly connected to baking, but the base price must account for them.
 Normally, overhead expenses include rent, equipment, marketing, license, and delivery costs.

 Hence, you must account for and plan those expenses separately.
-For example, speaking of marketing expenses, you need to develop a marketing strategy, hire the right people, purchase ads, etc.
+For example, speaking of marketing expenses, if you have marketing strategy you might have expenses such as a marketing agency or assistant, purchasing ads etc.

-The point is you need to plan ahead a lot of those overhead expenses.
+The point is you need to plan ahead for with lot of these overhead expenses.
 This way, you will be able to effectively manage each aspect.
 Moreover, in case of any difficulties, you will have a plan to beat them.

 The next thing you need to do is determine the proportion of these expenses allocated to cake production based on factors such as space utilisation and time spent on cake-related activities.
 Then, calculate the share of overhead expenses attributed to each cake by applying the determined proportion.